 Mental Health has been overwhelmingly highlighted as a key priority for all partners of this LCP from all groups people work with.
 Mental Health is a massive topic which ranges from low mood to serious mental health diagnoses.

 As a partnership we at a point of analysing data from various sources to better understand some key groups we can prioritise to work together around to improve their mental health, with a focus on how this, in turn, can improve health inequalities.
 We are also keen to see examples of projects and initiatives which have worked around mental health with different groups of people.

 Alongside mental health, a priority has been to support different groups to cope with new pressures the pandemic has shown.
 We see grant funding as a key to this work and are looking for opportunities to work together as a partnership to identify and write bids to support this work.

 Local Care Partnership Meetings

 The LCP meets on the third Tuesday of every month, 2.30-4 pm via Zoom.
 Meetings strike a balance of partners sharing information about them and their service, whilst progressing priorities and actions.

 How to get involved

-As a relatively new partnership, we are keen to include more partners across the patch, in particular those who can support our current priorities, and community groups.
-If you would like more information or to join us, please contact email@example.com
+We are keen to include more partners across the patch, in particular those who can support our current priorities and community groups.
+If you would like more information or to join us, please contact email@example.com.